Why The Artful Escape took six years to craft

 “It’s also about stepping out from the shadow of his famous uncle and how everyone has different expectations,” Galvatron said.
 “Francis’s journey along the way is like realizing that to be a good artist isn’t to give people what they want to but to give them something they themselves could not have imagined.”

 By the scenes in the middle of the game that I saw, it has some weird science fiction scenery.
-One section of the game is dubbed Ode to Lightning, who is the captain of the cosmic lung, which is a kind of opera house that floats through the multiverse.
+One section is Ode to Lightning, who is the captain of the cosmic lung, which is a kind of opera house that floats through the multiverse.
 The game matches the gameplay and the tempo of the music.

 “I’m proud of the tempo, the pacing, and I guess what I would call the dynamics of the game,” he said.
 “Everything is a different weapon in the arsenal.
 You can tell stories, do cinematography with the music have gameplay with a narrative, and try to get his themes to line up with crescendos and bring it back down.
 Get them all in harmony.
 I think we’ve done really well with achieving that.”